demingfactor/storytellingsa/src/cms/pages/about.md

 * practising the art of ORAL storytelling live,
 * cultivating our appreciation as story-listeners,
-* discerning what make effective and timely stories to tell.
+* discerning what makes effective and timely stories to tell.

 We also promote the art of ORAL storytelling in the wider community